-Miners Ravine Trail is a 8.4 mile moderately trafficked out and back trail located near Roseville, CA that features beautiful wild flowers and is good for all skill levels.
+Miners Ravine Trail is a 8.4 mile moderately trafficked out and back trail located near Roseville, California that features beautiful wild flowers and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail.

 1.7 mile trail near Roseville, California Miners Ravine Trail Along Dry Creek - From Folsom Rd. to Harding Blvd., Roseville, CA is about 1.7 miles long and located near Roseville, California.
 The trail is great for walking and normally takes 1 hour or less.
 This short, easy, and peaceful hike/bike ride begins at the Folsom Road Trail head of the Miners' Ravine Trail. Â The trail is paved. Â Hikers and Walkers should stay on the left side of the trail while bikers should stay on the right side.
 The trail follows the northwest bank of Dry Creek to it's headwaters. Â It is just over 3/4 mile from the trail head to the routes destination - the middle of the Dry Creek Footbridge. Â From the footbridge, look about 110 feet to seeÂ the confluence of Antelope Creek and Miners' Ravine Creek. Â Dry Creek begins at the confluence.
 Retrace your steps back to the trail head at Folsom Rd for a round trip hike of about 1.7 miles. Â